bonfire-networks/bonfire-app/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Create a report to help us improve
-title: 'Bug Report: '
+title: 'Bug: '
-labels: New Issue
+labels: Bug, New Issue
 assignees: ''

 ---